Canon R6 vs Nikon Z6 II

 The side-by-side display below illustrates the physical size and weight of the Canon R6 and the Nikon Z6 II.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon R6 and the Nikon Z6 II are of equal size.
-However, the Z6 II is slightly heavier (4 percent) than the Canon R6.
+However, the Z6 II is slightly heavier (4 percent) than the R6.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.